simp/simp-packer/simp-testing/README.md

 packer.yaml settings.

 Assumptions at this time:
-  - you must have the virtual box network set up before starting.
+  - You must have the virtual box network set up before starting.
 It must be class C and the router must be IP Address X.X.X.1
     See the Virtual Box section at the bottom for some help.
   - The puppet server will be set up to be X.X.X.7
   - DHCP and DNS are set up to contain server21.domain.name - server29.domain.name
-    and ws30.doamin.name - ws39.domain.name.
+    and ws30.domain.name - ws39.domain.name.
     The machine server21 will have IP X.X.X.21 and mac address of XXXXXXXXXX21 and so on.
   - The default passwords for everything (users, LDAP) is P@ssw0rdP@ssw0rd.